Android Launchers: How to install, change and customise your phone

 How to choose an Android launcher

-Before choosing a launcher, it’s worth considering what you want from your Android phone.
-If you have a device from a Chinese manufacturer like Oppo or Huawei - or a heavily skinned device like one of LG’s - and you just want a more stock Android-like experience, the best launcher to download is probably the Google Now launcher.
+Before choosing a launcher, it's worth considering what you want from your Android phone.
+If you have a device from a Chinese manufacturer like Oppo or Xiaomi - or a heavily skinned device like one of Samsung’s - and you just want a more stock Android-like experience, the best launcher to download is probably the Nova launcher.

-The Google Now launcher brings a visual experience which is much more like the stock/standard Android look and feel.
-You’ll likely still have the odd flair of the default software lurking around, like in the settings menu or the drop-down notification drawer, but your home screen and app drawer will change.
+The Nova launcher brings a visual experience which is much more like the stock/standard Android look and feel.
+As well as offering a look and feel which, by default, feels a lot like the Pixel, it also lets you control every element of your phone’s software experience.

-But, if like so many others you just want to be able to control every element of your phone’s software experience, you will probably want Nova Launcher.
 It comes as both a free and premium version, the latter gives you many more options and is definitely worth the outlay if you just want your phone to look the way you want it to.

 Nova Launcher lets you do things like change the size of your home screen icons manually, as well as installing custom icon packs so you can change the way they look too.
 You can choose how many rows and columns of apps you want on the home screen and in your app drawer, and even fine-tune the way the Google search bar appears.
 And that's just the tip of the iceberg.

-In fact, Nova Launcher is so in-depth, it could probably do with its own entire explainer and tutorial feature, so we’ll leave that there for now.
-Sufficed to say, if you like toying and customising, there are few that offer the granular options Nova Launcher includes.
+In fact, Nova Launcher is so in-depth, it could probably do with its own entire explainer and tutorial feature, so we'll leave that there for now.
+Suffice to say, if you like toying and customising, there are few that offer the granular options Nova Launcher includes.

+If - however - you want a launcher to help you be more productive, or you want a launcher with a minimalist user interface designed to reduce your screen time, there are plenty of those as well.
+We've highlighted a number of them at the bottom of this article.

 Download an Android launcher

 The first step to installing a new launcher is exactly the same as downloading an app.
-Simply head to the Google Play Store and search for the launcher by name (list of suggestions at the bottom of this post) or simply type "launcher".
-We’ll use the Google Now Launcher as an example in this guide, but the same process applies to all.
-Of course, if you have a Nexus or Moto device, you already have this launcher installed as default.
+Simply head to the Play Store and search for the launcher by name (list of suggestions at the bottom of this article) or simply type "launcher".
+We'll use Nova Launcher as an example in this guide, but the same process applies to all.
+We'd suggest searching for "minimalist launcher" if that's what you're after.

-Once you’ve found the launcher you want to download and you’ve installed it, the next step is setting it up.
-Most Android launchers have a setup guide included to help you get started quickly, so simply tap on the launcher’s app icon, which should have appeared on your home screen.
-If it hasn’t, check the app drawer, where all your other apps live.
+Once you've found the launcher you want to download and you've installed it, the next step is setting it up.
+Most Android launchers have a setup guide included to help you get started quickly, so simply tap on the launcher's app icon, which should have appeared on your home screen or in your app tray.

-When you tap the app icon - depending which phone you’re using - you may see a popup message saying something like “X launcher is currently set as your default, go to settings to try [new launcher name]”.
-Once you’ve confirmed you want to try it, your home screen look should completely change.
+When you tap the app icon - depending which phone you're using - you may see a popup message saying something like "X launcher is currently set as your default, go to settings to try [new launcher name]".
+Once you've confirmed you want to try it, your home screen layout should completely change.

-Often when this happens, you haven’t actually set the new launcher as a default, so it may be confusing when you press the home button and it reverts back to your old launcher.
+Often when this happens, you haven't actually set the new launcher as a default, so it may be confusing when you press the home button, and it reverts to your old launcher.
 Which it may do.
 Your phone could either do that, or give you a handy popup asking you which launcher you’d like to use as a default.

 Change default Android launcher

 Actually setting the launcher as your default launcher is a process which varies a little depending on your device.
-With some Android phones you head to Settings>Home, and then you choose the launcher you want.
-With others you head to Settings>Apps and then hit the settings cog icon in the top corner where you’ll then options to change default apps.
+With some Android phones you head to Settings > Home, and then you choose the launcher you want.
+With others, you head to Settings > Apps and then hit the settings cog icon in the top corner where you'll then have options to change default apps.

-Others like Huawei make it a little trickier.
-Using the EMUI software from Huawei as an example, you head to Settings>Apps then tap “advanced” on the bottom bar and select “Default app settings”.
-On the next screen you’ll see a list of all the apps you can set defaults for, select “Launcher” and choose Google app, or which ever other launcher you downloaded.

-Oppo, similarly makes it a less than intuitive procedure.
-In its ColorOS system, you head to Settings then find Additional settings>Default application>Home.

 What next?

 As we alluded to earlier, once you actually have the launcher active on your phone, the home screen appearance changes.
-Your apps will most likely no longer be organised how you had them before, so you’ll need to spend a few minutes (okay, maybe more than just a few) placing your apps, creating folders, choosing a wallpaper etc.
+Your apps will most likely no longer be organised how you had them before, so you'll need to spend a few minutes (okay, maybe more than just a few) placing your apps, creating folders, choosing a wallpaper, etc.

 You can also gain access to your launcher settings, to customise various aspects of it.
 With many of them, you just tap and hold on the home screen and there's a settings bar right next to the usual wallpaper and widgets options, you may even seen an icon pack option (depending on which launcher you're using).